How to tell if Sour Cream is bad?

 But the question is, how long does it last?
 Or, how can you tell when or if it’s gone bad?
 I’m going to dive into all of that.

-- Use By dates tells the consumer the lastest date that you should use the sour cream.
+• Use By dates tells the consumer the latest date that you should use the sour cream.

 Sour cream that has gone bad is going to have an unpleasant smell to it.
 Obviously, “sour” cream will have a little tangy smell to it already, but you will notice a sour smell when you open the container that is more of a rancid smell.

-Smell in combination to any of these other factors below will tell you for sure if its safe to eat or not.
+The smell in combination with any of these other factors below will tell you for sure if it’s safe to eat or not.

 You will notice when you open your sour cream that there is some separation between the cream and the liquid.
 This is normal and can be drained or mixed back together before you use it.